How to customize the sitemap index

 Remove individual URLs from sitemap

 You can also remove individual post types from the sitemap by marking them with a noindex tag.
-Use this guide if you are not sure how to do that: How do I noindex URLs?
+Use our How do I noindex URLs guide for more information.

 Media and images

 When you upload an image, WordPress automatically creates a post of the type “attachment” in the database, and the corresponding URL for that.
-It calls this the “media” post type.
-Learn more here.
+Learn more about media post types in our article on images in the XML sitemap.

 Taxonomies

-You can customize categories, tags, and other taxonomies under the ‘Taxonomies’ tab.
+You can customize categories, tags, and other taxonomies under the Categories & tags tab.
 Some taxonomies are not added publicly and thus do not appear for exclusion.
 When this occurs, the taxonomy can either be made public or manually excluded using a developer filter.

 Archives: Author sitemap